 Zinc Flake Coating Inspection: What to Check Before Approving a Coated Lot

 When it comes to corrosion protection, appearance alone is not enough to determine whether a coating will perform as expected.
-Many manufacturers invest in zinc flake coatings to protect fasteners, brackets, springs, and engineered components from harsh environmental conditions.
+Many manufacturers invest in zinc flake coating to protect fasteners, brackets, springs, and engineered components from harsh environmental conditions.
 However, the actual performance of a coating depends on consistent application, proper testing, and documented quality controls.

 This is where zinc flake coating inspection becomes critical.